Credit Cards

 • You will never have to pay interest if you always pay your statement balance by the due date.

 • Monthly interest can be roughly calculated by multiplying the current balance by your APR and dividing by 12.
+Example: a $1200 balance with 20% interest would cost $20 every month.

 • Sometimes credit cards will have an introductory APR of 0% that will be in effect for a specific amount of time, usually measured in months.
 If the balance is not paid by the end of the introductory period, the entire balance can be subject to interest including interest charged retrospectively.

 • Cash advances and balance transfers are sometimes offered with a 0% introductory APR but a one-time fee is charged.
+Your credit card company may send you checks in the mail that can be used for this purpose.
+You should shred them immediately.

 Advantages